MoonFlowww/Thot/docs/sub/data/README.md

   Instantiates descriptor-driven readers for CSV/txt/bin sources, stacks tensors, optionally shuffles them, then applies the requested `Type::GlobalParameters` split.
-  - `Thot::Data::Type` exposes a collection of declarative descriptors so the universal loader can reason about heterogeneous sources:
+  - `Omni::Data::Type` exposes a collection of declarative descriptors so the universal loader can reason about heterogeneous sources:
   - `Type::CSV{"dataset.csv", {.columns = {"x0", "x1"}}}` – pick specific
     columns by header (or index) and stream them as `float32` features.